f-dufour/cheat-sheets-and-snippets/Hyperledger/Chaincode/Intro-to-chaincode/README.md

 # In practice

+- Add the propoer dependencies (go, Java, or node.js)
 - 1 chaincode = 2 methods to create:
 	1. `Init`: Called when the cc is instantiated (and when the peer is restarted and chaincode is upgraded !!)
 	1. `Invoke`: Method that will update the ledger
 - Chaincode contains a main method that starts the chaincode: shim.Start(new(Chaincode))

+>  :bangbang: See [NakedChaincode](./NakedChaincode/chaincode.go) in this repo.

 ## Init